Find out what an IDE (Integrated Development Environment) is and how this powerful tool can make your computer programming easier.

 Debugger

-The debugger is an essential tool to help developers find and correct errors or "bugs" in their code.
-It allows you to follow the execution of the program to understand where and why an error occurred.
+The debugger is an essential tool to help developers find and fix errors or bugs in their code.
+It allows you to trace program execution to understand where and why an error occurred.

 Automated coding